eecs-autograder/autograder.io/docs/topics/handgrading.rst

 Select a submission from the left sidebar, check the appropriate checkboxes, add annotations as needed, and then click the "Done" checkbox in the bottom-right corner before moving on to the next submission.
+The submission that is presented for grading is the same one selected for the student's final project grade according to the chosen
+:ref:`grading policy <ultimate-submission-policy>`.

 .. image:: /pics/topics/handgrading/grading.gif